 \section{Abstract}

-Can an arbitrarily intelligent reinforcement learning agent be kept under control by a human user?
-Or do agents with sufficient intelligence inevitably find ways to shortcut their reward signal?
-This question impacts how far reinforcement learning can be scaled, and whether alternative paradigms must be developed in order to build safe artificial general intelligence.
-In this paper, we use an intuitive yet precise graphical model called \emph{causal influence diagrams} to formalize reward tampering problems.
-We also describe a number of modifications to the reinforcement learning objective that prevent incentives for reward tampering.
-We verify the solutions using recently developed graphical criteria for inferring agent incentives from causal influence diagrams.
-Along the way, we also compare corrigibility and self-preservation properties of the various solutions, and discuss how they can be combined into a single agent without reward tampering incentives.
+Can humans get arbitrarily capable reinforcement learning (RL) agents to do their bidding?
+Or will sufficiently capable RL agents always find ways to bypass their intended objectives by shortcutting their reward signal?
+This question impacts how far RL can be scaled, and whether alternative paradigms must be developed in order to build safe artificial general intelligence.
+In this paper, we study when an RL agent has an instrumental goal to tamper with its reward process, and describe design principles that prevent instrumental goals for two different types of reward tampering (reward function tampering and RF-input tampering).
+Combined, the design principles can prevent both types of reward tampering from being instrumental goals.
+The analysis benefits from causal influence diagrams to provide intuitive yet precise formalizations.